noah44846/waskellc/docs/specification/main.typ

 The project will follow an iterative development process, with continuous testing and validation (where appropriate) to ensure the quality and correctness of the compiler and language implementation.

+#heading(level: 2, numbering: none, outlined: false)[Project management tools]

+The project will utilize git for version control, allowing for tracking changes to the codebase.
+Gitlab issues will be used to manage tasks, and track progress.
+An issue will be created for each task, detailing the task description, estimated workload, and deadline.

 #set page(flipped: true)

 #align(horizon)[